idea-statica/iom/samples/idea-connections/idea-connections.md

 ```

 ## Cpp
-It contains example how to prepare IOM file from C++ code.
-More details you can find in _Samples\Connection\_CppCLI\ConnectionSampleIOMCppCLI.docx_
+It contains example how to create IOM file from C++ code.
+More details you can find in this [document](connection-cpp.md).

 ## ConnectionLinkTestApp